comp1100/comp1100.github.io/_sources/workshops/Week_6_team_planning.md

 ## Using team planning tools in COMP1100/COMP7110

-We expect teams to use the Github Project tool to track the team progress in this this course.
+We expect teams to use the Github Project tool to track the team progress in this course.

 Adding and closing tasks is straightforward and easy.
 The difficult part is deciding what tasks need to be completed, and who will do what by when.